Who am I ?

 Cinematography experience

 In most studios the lighting crew barely evokes the story when starting a sequence.
 Generally our main concern is to have a readable and pleasant image with nice colors and shaping on the characters.
-I wish it were different, but the industry is not there yet.
+I wish it were different, but we are not there yet.

 What is CG Cinematography ?